Bangkok's Wat Arun is a gleaming spire at night. Photo: Shutterstock

 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Thailand: Daniel Fraser of Smiling Albino.

-A celebrity in Thailand as the host of several TV shows there, this Thai-speaking Canadian got his start in Asia working for the Thai royal family more than 20 years ago.
+This Thai-speaking Canadian got his start in Asia working for the Thai royal family more than 25 years ago and is now well-known as a TV host.
 With that celebrity comes the ability to open all sorts of doors in the country that others can’t (private lunches in the homes of famous architects and designers, exclusive tours of Bangkok’s underground art scene), either as a stand-alone half-day excursion or as part of a soup-to-nuts multi-day itinerary.
 In a region where tourism is booming, Daniel has a variety of tricks up his sleeve to keep travelers far from the hordes—whether that’s getting a private monk blessing in Wat Pho and entry to famous landmarks before they are open to the public, or visiting artisans’ workshops that are accessible only by boat.
 He has offices in Cambodia, Vietnam, and Laos, and is equally adept at delivering authentic local experiences there too.

 What to See and Do